-The entry-level Swiss watchmaking brand has recently updated its Hampton collection of rectangular timepieces.
-Among the new set of models is the fresh Baume & Mercier Hampton Small Seconds (ref.
-MOA10033 aka 10033) hand-wound wristwatch, which is presented in a slim rose gold body measuring less than eleven millimeters from nicely curved top to flat bottom.
+The entry-level brand has recently updated its Hampton collection of rectangular timepieces.
+Among the new set of models is the hand-wound Baume & Mercier Hampton Small Seconds (ref.
+MOA10033 aka 10033).
+It is presented in a slim rose gold body that measures less than eleven millimeters from nicely curved top to flat bottom.

 While most models in the series are powered by standard automatic ETA calibers, the gorgeous Baume & Mercier Hampton Small Seconds in rose gold is animated by a slim La Joux-Perret caliber 736-3 hand-wound movement.

 Based on the well-known ETA/Unitas 6498 ebauche, the movement is adapted to fit into rectangular and tonneau-shaped cases and is nicely decorated with finely executed Geneva stripes, as well as a number of screws with blued heads.

 The timekeeper’s rose gold body looks smart and sophisticated, but not overloaded with unnecessary details.
 Its surfaces are finely polished while its profile makes the watch look even thinner than it actually is.

 According to official specifications, the body is only 10.65 millimeters thick, which makes it, um, thin for a timekeeper, which is 30 mm wide and 45 mm long.

 Although stepping just for a second into their shoes, I would equip the timekeeper with a silver or a white gold dial (or perhaps would even employ a milky Grand Feu enamel,) the guys from Baume & Mercier decided to use the same rose gold alloy as was used to craft the Hampton Small Seconds’ body and hands.

 As a result, the watch looks even more expensive, but its legibility certainly takes a plunge since the hands do not look particularly contrast on the same-colored background of the dial.